cjcliffe/CubicSDR-Manual/application-window.rst

 Activating Peak Hold will keep a maximum level history for the main and modem spectrum.

-Adjusting frequency or right-clicking the spectrum will reset the current Peak Hold history.
+Adjusting frequency or right-clicking the spectrum will reset the current Peak Hold history (and Visual Gain).

+Pressing 'P' will also toggle the Peak Hold button.

 Spectrum Averaging
 ==================

-Spectrum averaging speed can be adjusted with the meter to the right of the main spectrum.
+Spectrum averaging speed can be adjusted by clicking / dragging the meter to the right of the main spectrum.
+Mouse wheel can also be used.

 Waterfall Speed
 ===============

-Waterfall speed can be adjusted from 1 to 1024 lines per second with the meter to the right of the main waterfall.
+Waterfall speed can be adjusted from 1 to 1024 lines per second by clicking / dragging the meter to the right of the main waterfall.
+Mouse wheel can also be used.

 Waterfall history will continue to be collected and rendered at the desired rate while minimized; reducing speed before minimizing will reduce CPU load for this task.

 Manual Gain
 ===========

 If Automatic Gain is deactivated the Manual Gain sliders will appear.
-Available gain levels can be adjusted by clicking or using the mouse wheel on the desired meter.
+Available gain levels can be adjusted by clicking/dragging or using the mouse wheel on the desired meter.

 Status Display
 ==============

 While hovering the Status Display will display relevant tips to the currently hovered UI element or action.
+Hover Tips are also enabled by default but can be disabled in the Settings menu.

 Solo
 ====